lsst/dp0-2_lsst_io/tutorials-examples/portal-beginner-ES.rst

    After selecting the needed columns (e.g., "g" "r" and "i_calibFlux"), clear the box and hit the return key to continue selecting other columns.
    Click on the funnel symbol at the top of the checkbox column to filter the table view to show selected columns only.

 1.6.
-En la columna de reestricciones "constraints", ingresar "=1" para "detect_isPrimary", ">360" para los flujos ("g" "r" e "i_calibFlux"), y "=0" para los parámetros de extensión (extendedness)
+En la columna de restricciones "constraints", ingresar "=1" para "detect_isPrimary", ">360" para los flujos ("g" "r" e "i_calibFlux"), y "=0" para los parámetros de extensión (extendedness)
-Esto va a limitar los objetos obtenidos a aquellos sin hijos (i.e. producto de descomposicion/separación [deblending]), que son más brillantes que aproximadamente 25 magnitudes en los filtros g, r e i, y que parecen ser puntuales (no extendidos, pero *no necesariamente estelares*) en esos tres filtros también.
+Esto va a limitar los objetos obtenidos a aquellos sin hijos (i.e. producto de separación [deblending]), que son más brillantes que aproximadamente 25 magnitudes en los filtros g, r e i, y que parecen ser puntuales (no extendidos, pero *no necesariamente estelares*) en esos tres filtros también.

 ..
 1.6.
 In the "constraints" column, enter "=1" for the "detect_isPrimary", ">360" for the fluxes, and "=0" for the !!!extendedness!!! parameters.